-At the third public meeting, the team reviewed the project schedule, site analysis, public opinion survey results, and preliminary concepts.
+At the third public meeting, the team reviewed the project schedule; site analysis; public opinion survey results; and preliminary concepts, including three (3) alternative refinements to the initial preliminary concepts, for a total of six (6) concept plans.
 The draft master plan was presented to attendees for their review, comments, and questions.